-At Carmel Christian School we welcome all children and young people into our school community.
-Our organization is very much a family, and we celebrate each individual member.
+At Carmel Christian School, we welcome all children and young people into our school community.
+Our organisation is very much a family, and we celebrate each individual member.
 We follow an individualised programme of learning firmly based on traditional, biblical values.
 We cater for children from the age of 3-18 and offer an internationally recognised, university entrance qualification known as the ICCE (International Certificate of Christian Education).

 All students are strongly encouraged to develop their gifts and abilities, be they academic, musical, sporting or other.
-For the older students, the annual European student convention offers opportunities for them to showcase their abilities and focus their efforts to improve throughout each year.
+For the older students, the annual European Student Convention offers opportunities for them to showcase their abilities and focus their efforts to improve throughout each year.

 Every activity the students undertake is underpinned by biblical values with a view to growing excellent, well-qualified, accomplished young people.
 Weekly assemblies, daily devotions, daily scripture memorisation drills and learning centre procedures all serve to reinforce this.

 The school is divided into different learning centres:

 EARLY YEARS: Nursery and Reception (ages 3 – 5)

 ABC CLASS: Years 1 – 2 (ages 5 – 7)

 JUNIOR LEARNING CENTRE: Years 3 – 6 (ages 7 – 10)

 SENIOR LEARNING CENTRE: Years 7 – 11 (age 11 upwards)

 All our learning is based upon a sound acquisition of knowledge coupled with regular assessment, testing and examination of work.
 This allows regular analysis and guidance of development.
 All students work at their own pace and level of performance, set their own goals and their output is measured and rewarded.